 If you’ve followed my blog for some time, you know I love a good challenge!
 My friend Cindy from County Road 407 hosts this fun Pinterest Challenge each month to stimulate creativity and encourage everyone to “try this at home.”

-The plan is to take one Pinterest photo and recreate it at home using our own unique styles.
-If it sounds like fun, that’s because IT IS!
+The plan is to take one Pinterest photo and recreate it at home using our unique styles.
+If it sounds like fun, that’s because it is!